Kolmen/test/README.md

-# 4. Evaluate the results
+# 4. Evaluate the MLC results

 There are many options to evaluate the results with ST tools.
 This section describes utilization of the **STEVAL-MKI209V1K** with the **ProfiMEMSTool** (*STEVAL-MKI109V3*) and with an **STM32 Nucleo** board and a **MEMS expansion** board.